Draft Position Specific Strategy for:

 The Rest of your Picks

 Continue to take YOUR players that happen to fall through.
 Don’t try to play the ADP game in the Middle, too much happens before it comes back to you.
 From here on out you are better off drafting off a projection sheet and tiers than a ADP list.
-Luckily, we have that for you here at FusionFFB.com with our combined projections ranks, with QBs not included!
+Luckily, we have that for you here at FusionFFB.com with our Singularity’s Top250 List (QBs not included)!

 DO NOT PREDICT based on position composition of other teams.
 It may be the 11th round and everyone between you and your 12th already has a QB, but a great option like Andrew Luck has fallen to you.
 You will be tempted to say “oh well I can wait till then, they all have a QB, they won’t take him.”
 But you may be wrong, you don’t know their plans or values, you don’t know if they will decide to take their 2nd QB early.
 Imagine (or remember) how you feel when someone takes that player and now your plans are crushed.
 Accept the gifts that are given.
 In doing so, you will be the player crushing others’ plans and making them feel that way.
 You want to crush your league mate’s dreams with each and every pick.
 That’s the high ground.
 Take it.